 - Continue onto Blackwater Falls Road.
 Take Blackwater Lodge Road to Park Forest Road 803 in Dry Fork for 2.8 miles

 The Blackwater Falls Boardwalk Trail starts at the Trading Post parking area.
 The trail leads to an observation deck and main viewing area beside the falls.
+Swimming is not allowed at Blackwater Falls.
+Learn more about things to do at Blackwater Falls.

 2. Albert Falls